The Quran does not merely retell Hud (peace be upon him). It redistributes him.

 Here, the Hudian material is accelerated.
 There is no longer the extended time of confrontation, nor the detail of exchanges.
 The surah needs a people that proves a law: what is denied as warning returns as reality.

-In al-Qamar, Hud is the prophet of the crossed threshold.
+In al-Qamar, Hud (peace be upon him) is the prophet of the crossed threshold.

 In al-Haqqah, the Hudian material is stripped even more radically: